Outdoor beer garden under bridge

 • Fortitude Valley

-The Nixon Room is the chic, little sister of Essa – one of Brisbane’s trendiest eateries, where each plate is a revelry of nature’s best.
+The Nixon Room is the chic little sister of Essa – one of Brisbane’s trendiest eateries, where each plate is a revelry of nature’s best.
 That being considered, expect nothing short of a memorable night out at the restaurant’s Martini bar spin-off.
 The hidden space just off James Street in Fortitude Valley keeps things casual, but maintains a whole heap of class.
-It wouldn’t be weird if you rocked up in your white sneakers or heels, or a plain tee and frock alike.
-Once you’ve made your way inside (via the laneway), you’ll be met with a super retro vision of porcelain leopards and pirouetting disco balls encapsulated completely by timber from the window to the walls (and the ceiling too).
-The nook may be small, but it sure is a treat for the senses – none of the five are skimped, especially taste.
-Get comfy in the corner with a Black Manhattan of whiskey, Amaro Averna and a dash of blackberry liquor in hand, or a Spritz just the same.
+It wouldn’t be weird if you rocked up in a plain tee, jeans and white sneakers – or in a frock and heels.
+Once you’ve made your way inside (via the laneway), you’ll be met with a super retro vision of porcelain leopards and pirouetting disco balls enveloped entirely by timber from the window to the walls to the ceiling.
+The nook may be small, but it sure is a treat for the senses.
+Get comfy in a corner with a Black Manhattan of whiskey, Amaro Averna and a dash of blackberry liquor in hand, or a Spritz just the same.
 Pair your cocktail with cool but refined snacks, like kettle chips and truffle mayo, or potato gems topped with sour cream and pickled onion.

 Caitlyn Todoroski